learn-academy-2022-echo/wildlife-tracker-addisdave/README.md

 }

-Can remove an animal entry in the database
+$Can remove an animal entry in the database

-SELECT HTTML VERP POST FROM DROP DOWN MENU.
+SELECT HTTML VERB DELETE FROM DROP-DOWN LIST.
 URL localhost:3000/students/4
 Select Body
 Select raw
 Select JSON

-Notice 4 data base is permanently destroyed including its id.
+Notice id 4 database is permanently destroyed including its id #.

 [
     {